 - The Sea Life Centre – The Brighton Sea Life Centre is the oldest aquarium in the world.
 Built originally by the Victorians.
 It now houses thousands of fish (150 species), some sharks and turtles.
 A good option for families with children.

 Once the heart of the fishing town of Brighthelmstone, The Lanes Brighton is the city’s historic quarter with a fabulous maze of twisting alleyways.
-There are twittens and catcreeps offering an extraordinary mix of antiques and jewellery shops nestling alongside specialist contemporary and designer boutique fashion.
+There are twittens and cat creeps offering an extraordinary mix of items.
+From antiques and jewellery shops to specialist contemporary and designer boutique fashion.
 Crammed with quaint and wondrous shops and funky restaurants and cafes, The Lanes are best wandered lazily and explored as you find them.

 - Brighton Centre and Brighton Dome – Both venues host a wide range of music concerts, conferences and exhibitions.

-- Hove Lagoon Watersports – An excellent choice of water-sport activities, with the latest high tech equipment and hands on tuition with two venues located at Hove Lagoon and Brighton Marina.
+- Hove Lagoon Watersports – An excellent choice for water-sport lovers.
+It has the latest high tech equipment and hands-on tuition with two venues located at Hove Lagoon and Brighton Marina.

 - Royal Pavilion – The Royal Pavilion is remarkable for both its extraordinary appearance and its historical background.